Sadaqah, and Sadaqah Jariyah, are voluntary selfless acts carried out by anyone for the benefit of everyone.

 How does Sadaqah help orphans?

 Orphans have no home, no food, and no family to defend them.
 They are weak and helpless and in desperate need of nurturing.
-Without either of these they are vulnerable and often end up working as slaves, being abused and exploited, or die of malnutrition and disease.
+Without these basic necessities in life, they are vulnerable and often end up working as slaves, being abused and exploited, or die of malnutrition and disease.

-Your Sadaqah helps by improving their lives and gives them a purpose to live.
-From our Monthly Food Parcels to our Sponsorship Programmes that provide continuous support, everything we do is to protect and benefit orphans everywhere.
+When you give Sadaqah, you help us to improve their lives and give them a purpose to live.
+From our Monthly Food Parcels to our Sponsorship Programmes that provide continuous support.
+Your Sadaqah contributions ensure we can provide our orphans access to both education and life-improving medical care, setting them up for a stronger, brighter future.
+Everything we do is to protect and benefit orphans everywhere.